 When you search for lien records online, you will often be accessing someone’s full public record report.
 This can uncover a slew of information outside of just lien records.
 It’s imperative that you understand what you might find before you click “search,” that way you can properly prepare yourself.

-Personal information including birth date, alias records, family members, social media accounts, online dating profiles, phone records, education history, work history, and address history can all be found in someone’s public records.
-Financial information like bankruptcies, properties owned, evictions, and foreclosures can also be included.
+Personal information including birth date, alias records, family members, social media accounts, online dating profiles, phone records, education history, work history, and address history can all be found in someone’s public records. public information like bankruptcies, properties owned, evictions, and foreclosures can also be included.

 You will also find arrest records, criminal records, licenses, and permits.
 Of course, you can just skip over all of this extra information when you get your report if you wish to only view lien records.
 Websites like ours make it very easy to navigate through the different tabs.